mvolkmann/blog/src/neovim.md

 For more information, watch this {% aTargetBlank "https://www.youtube.com/watch?v=CPLdltN7wgE", "YouTube video" %}.

+TODO: How can you commit changes and push them from inside AstroNvim?

 ### Color Themes

 To see all the installed color themes and select one,